MichaelHandlin/yt-dlp-gui/README.md

 # yt-dlp-gui
-A simple python tool to utilize yt-dlp with a GUI
+A simple python tool to utilize yt-dlp with a GUI.
+This application was made to assist individuals who are not very experienced with command line tools.

 # Installation
 1. Install the newest release of Python from https://www.python.org/downloads/.